MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 ##### Create honeypot resources

-You deliberately create honeypot resources—such as [identities](https://techcommunity.microsoft.com/t5/microsoft-365-defender-blog/deceptive-defense-best-practices-for-identity-based-honeytokens/ba-p/3851641), file shares, applications, and service accounts—so that can be discovered by attackers.
+You deliberately create honeypot resources—such as [identities](https://techcommunity.microsoft.com/t5/microsoft-365-defender-blog/deceptive-defense-best-practices-for-identity-based-honeytokens/ba-p/3851641), file shares, applications, and service accounts—so they can be discovered by attackers.
 These resources are dedicated to attracting and deceiving attackers and aren’t part of your normal IT infrastructure.

 Your honeypot resources should reflect typical targets for attackers.
 For example: